samrath789/Time-Series-Analysis/README.md

       width="600" height="500" />

   Since there is an upwards trend we will look at a linear model first for comparison.
 We plot AirPassengers raw dataset with a blue linear model.

+  This may not be the best model to fit as it doesn’t capture the seasonality and multiplicative effects over time.

+  Hence ARIMA Model is used that fits well.

  ### Calculating Forecasts